A Low Tech Method for unblocking Fallopian tubes

 The procedure for unblocking fallopian tubes is to first feel them for hardness, the hardest parts are those which are more blocked.
 Polyps are the sides of the fallopian tubes expanding outwards because of the pressure from the blockage, or foreign objects such as ball bearings and even pen tops.
 The blockage has to be squeezed out a millimeter at a time.
 When a hard part is reached the amount that can be squeezed out must drop to half a millimeter at a time in order to avoid pain.
 All blockages that I have found have been dead bacteria, or sometimes lemonade (coca cola in the USA) which is a result of a country wide practice of lesbians at Universities.
 If live bacteria is encountered the procedure should be stopped until it has been treated.

 Because many women have been trying for years to have children some of them are past child bearing age by the time they get a successful treatment.
 Eggs, however, are still in the ovaries.
-They can be stimulated to be released by gently massaging the skin just above the ovaries.
+They can be stimulated to be released by gently tickling the skin just above the ovaries.
 A small stinging sensation is felt when the egg is released.
 If the patient wishes a multiple birth then the massage can go on until a second stinging sensation is felt.
 It must then be stopped immediately or a third egg may be inadvertently released.
 Conception can then take place naturally.

 As collecting eggs from donors has an amount of danger involved with the drugs used, I would suggest that my method be used in future.